liubomyr-vynn/car-rental/README.md

 ## Contributing

 We welcome contributions from the community.
-If you'd like to contribute to the development of the Car Rental App, please follow our [Contributing Guidelines](CONTRIBUTING.md).
+If you'd like to contribute to the development of the Car Rental App, please follow us.